FAQ - infrastructure

 Can I use my own SSL termination with Pryv.io?

-files, comment out the following lines by adding a #
+In the nginx/conf/nginx.conf file, comment out the following lines by adding a # at their beginning:

 #ssl_certificate /app/conf/secret/DOMAIN-bundle.crt;